 Some people prefer not to take any treatment at all (or just make simple diet and lifestyle changes) particularly if they don’t experience outbreaks very often, are not in a relationship or only have very minor symptoms.

 1) Use an effective remedy when you experience symptoms

 There are many different herpes and cold sore remedies sold on the internet, many claiming absolute and wonderful results.
 To sort the facts from the fiction the HC Support Team have made a list of herpes treatments that are known to be credible and which work consistently and effectively for many people.

-List of Herpes Treatments that we recommend:
+List of Herpes Treatments:

 2) Have a close look at factors in your life that could be affecting your health